 Being able to build resilience is an important skill for managers and leaders.
 Resilience is the ability to bounce back from failure, stay positive and adapt well to stress and difficult situations.
 You can read more about resilience at PsychCentral.

-Now we know what resilience is about, let’s look at some ways we can build resilience as leaders and managers.
+Now that we know more about what resilience is, let’s look at some ways we can build resilience as leaders and managers.

 Mindfulness helps you to remain aware of your feelings, surroundings and helps you to focus.
 This is important in helping to build resilience because when you are aware of your own thoughts and feelings, you can prevent yourself reacting badly to things that happen at work.